Tennis-Flawless Djokovic crushes Norrie to reach Rome quarter-finals | Sports-Games

 Rune battled past Alexei Popyrin 6-4 5-7 6-4 to set up a rematch of last year's Paris Masters final, where the 20-year-old Dane beat Djokovic in three sets.
 Iga Swiatek continued her title defence with a 6-3 6-4 win over Donna Vekic to set up an intriguing quarter-final meeting with Wimbledon champion Elena Rybakina.

 Men's fifth seed Stefanos Tsitsipas downed Lorenzo Sonego 6-3 7-6(3) in a match postponed due to rain on Monday and plays another Italian in Lorenzo Musetti for a quarter-final spot.
-Daniil Medvedev meets Alexander Zverev and Jannik Sinner faces Francisco Cerundolo.
-Andrey Rublev takes on Yannick Hanfmann.
+Daniil Medvedev beat Alexander Zverev 6-2 7-6(3) to set up a quarter-final against Yannick Hanfmann, who came out on top 7-6(5) 4-6 6-3 against sixth seed and Monte Carlo champion Andrey Rublev.

+Argentine Francisco Cerundolo beat Jannik Sinner 6-7(3) 6-2 6-2 to set up a clash against fourth seed Casper Ruud.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)